|Initial Certification in Forensic Psychiatry|

 Please Note: This is a brief summary of training requirements and not intended to be all inclusive.
 Read the current Information for Applicants publication for all requirements for Initial Certification in Forensic Psychiatry.

-The required one year of specialized training in forensic psychiatry may be completed on a part-time basis as long as it is not less than half time; credit is not given for periods of training lasting less than one year except under special circumstances that must be approved by the ABPN Credentials Committee.
+The required one year of specialized training in forensic psychiatry may be completed on a part-time basis as long as it is not less than half time; credit is not given for periods of training lasting less than one year except under special circumstances that must be approved by the ABPN Credentials Committee (by cory at tf).
 In such cases, it is the responsibility of the applicant to provide detailed documentation from the respective training directors including the exact dates of training (month/day/year to month/day/year) and outlining training content, duties, and responsibilities.
 Each case is considered on an individual basis.

 C. Examination Content